cockpit-project/cockpit-project.github.io/external/source/test/README.md

     for all supported values. "fedora-42" is the default (`TEST_OS_DEFAULT` in bots' [constants.py](https://github.com/cockpit-project/bots/blob/main/lib/constants.py)).

- * `TEST_JOBS`:  How many tests to run in parallel.
-The default is 1.

  * `TEST_BROWSER`: What browser should be used for testing.
 Currently supported values are "chromium" and "firefox". "chromium" is the default.